Precision Analog Clock

 Time Synchronisation

 If it is time to synchronise, the CPU will not go to sleep but will drive the enable pin of the DC to DC converter to start it operating.
-This is a Microchip MCP16251 which is configured to generate an output of 4 V and this is used to power either a GPS or WiFi module.
+This is a Microchip MCP16251 which is configured to generate an output of 4 V and this is used to power the GPS or WiFi module.
 After a short time (typically less than a minute) the microcontroller will get an accurate time and it will then turn off the DC to DC converter to conserve the battery.

 While waiting for the time the DC to DC converter and the GPS or WiFi module can draw quite a lot of current (as much as 100 mA) but, as this occurs infrequently, the drain on the batteries averaged over a long time is quite low at about 5 µA.